guybutongithub/AMONGBOT/README.md

 # AMONGBOT
-Actually Made Obscure NeuroGen BOT (AMONGBOT) is a bot for automatically completing objectives in Among Us.
+Artificially Made Obscure NeuroGen BOT (AMONGBOT) is a bot for automatically completing objectives in Among Us.
 # How It Works
 AMONGBOT uses a pathfinding system that has set locations for every important area in the map, and code to travel from on to another.
 Using one input at a time, AMONGBOT is able to easily roam from place-to-place without an issue.
 To prioritize objectives, we use this system;